pranaysy/ETCPy/README.md

 ## How to use it
 The simplest way right now is to use `pip` to clone this repository and install locally inside a `conda` or a `virtualenv` environment.
 This way several functions implemented in Cython will be automatically compiled natively on the host system.
+Instructions below.

+While the repository is called `ETCPy`, the package namespsace available for use is `ETC`.
+All functionality is available through the `ETC` namespace.

 For running tests (strongly recommended), additional packages need to be installed.